Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Introduction

 This paper is organized as follows.
-In Section \ref{sec2}, we present some background knowledge, then state and prove our main theorem.
-In Section \ref{sec3}, we apply the main theorem to various known ETDRK schemes and determine whether they are unconditional energy stable, in particular, we show that the commonly used third-order and fourth-order ETDRK schemes do not satisfy these conditions, and we construct new third-order ETDRK schemes which satisfy these conditions and thus are unconditional energy stable.
-In Section \ref{sec4}, we presents ample numerical experiments to validate our new third-order schemes, and to study how large time steps affect the solutions, how different time steps and stabilizers influence the energy evolution, we also present an example with adaptive time stepping.
+In Section \ref{sec2}, we present some background knowledge, and then state and prove our main theorem.
+In Section \ref{sec3}, we apply the main theorem to various known ETDRK schemes and determine whether they are unconditionally energy-stable, in particular, we show that the commonly used third-order and fourth-order ETDRK schemes do not satisfy these conditions, and we construct new third-order ETDRK schemes that satisfy these conditions and thus are unconditional energy stable.
+In Section \ref{sec4}, we present ample numerical experiments to validate our new third-order schemes, and study how large time steps affect the solutions, how different time steps and stabilizers influence the energy evolution.
+We also present an example with adaptive time stepping to show the application of this scheme.
 Some concluding remarks are given in the final section.